anacondazz2/Cookie-Clicker-Simulation/README.md

 # Cookie-Clicker-Simulation
+A simulation of which side can make more cookies.
+Done in Greenfoot.
+Adjustable initialization at start of simulation to control starting stats for each side.
-A cookie clicker simulation made in Greenfoot for ICS4U.
-Two sides fight to go to the moon!
+Watch as two sides compete for the chance to go to the moon!
 By: Caden C., Eddie Z., Jonathan Z., and Patrick H.